 Currently, the intersection of Old Woodward Avenue & Willits Street provides protective/permissive phasing for E/W left-turns from Willits Street and provides permissive only phasing for the N/S left-turns from Old Woodward Avenue.
 This alternative considered providing protected-only phasing for the E/W left-turn movements from Willits Street; removing the permissive phase in order to eliminate vehicle-pedestrians conflicts for the E/W pedestrian crossings.
 By eliminating the potential vehicle-pedestrian conflicts during the E/W crossings, there is no longer the need to provide an LPI along the E/W crossings; therefore, the allotted all-red time (10 seconds) is available for additional green time elsewhere.
 This additional green time within the cycle helps to minimize the impact of removing the E/W permissive phase.
-The primary concern with this alternative is the operational impacts of eliminating the permissive phase.
 An analysis was performed to determine the measure-of-effectiveness (MOE) of this alternative as compared to existing operations.
 The MOE summary is provided in Table 2.
 The results of the analysis show that eliminating the permissive movement will increase both the vehicle delay (LOS) and the vehicle queueing.